colinoflynn/dc27-badge-re/README.md

 ## Firmware

 Tag-Connect is used.
 You need to mangle @cryptotx's tag-connect probe to make it fit, and the device firmware can be dumped.
 Firmware dump included here.

+### Fun Addresses

+At row 0xFC00 there is some data, storing game flags.
+You can write this row to different stuff to see flags toggle... set it to all FF's to get "hax0r" state and also rick roll yourself on reboot.